grpc/proposal/A72-open-telemetry-tracing.md

 // TraceOption.
 Client side has retries, so a Unary and Streaming Interceptor are
 // registered to handle per RPC traces, and a Stats Handler is registered to handle
 // per RPC attempt trace.
 These three components registered work together in
-// conjunction, and do not work standalone.
-It is not supported to use this
-// alongside another stats handler dial option. func DialOption(to TraceOptions) grpc.DialOption {}
+// conjunction, and do not work standalone. func DialOption(to TraceOptions) grpc.DialOption {}

 // ServerOption returns a server option which enables OpenTelemetry